Variegated tinamou: Description

 The variegated tinamou is approximately 29.5 to 33 cm in length.
 Its upper back is rufous, and its lower back and wings are black with conspicuous yellowish bands.
 Its throat is white, and its neck and upper breast are bright rufous, with buff lower breast and belly.
 Also, its flanks are tinged with cinnamon and dusky light barring.
 Its crown and sides of head are black with a yellow bill, and greenish to yellowish-brown legs.

 They have a call that consists of five tremulous evenly pitched notes, sometimes with the notes merging into a trill, although the first note is always distinct and it descends.

 Distribution and habitat

 The variegated tinamou lives in humid lowland forests with dense undergrowth in southern and eastern Colombia, southern Venezuela, French Guiana, Suriname, Guyana, Amazonian Brazil, eastern Peru, eastern Ecuador, and northern Bolivia.
-They prefer to an altitude of 100 to 1300 m.
+They prefer an altitude of 100 to 1300 m.